 Gildings Barn is an ideal filming or photoshoot location and can be used for Private events such as Anniversaries, Product Launches, Workshops & Exhibitions.
 The Barns are set in tranquil Surrey countryside on the border of West Sussex.
 Conveniently located just six miles south of Dorking, close to Gatwick Airport and the M25 and 50 minutes from London.

 Gildings Farm was originally part of the Cudworth Manor Estate.
 It was sold in 1957 to the late Peter Hall, local farmer, and was subsequently farmed as part of Green Lane Farm, just half a mile away.
 The original buildings at Gildings were the front barns, forming three sides of a typical small farm yard.
+Peter then added 2 addititional barns in the late 1980’s.

 The breath-taking beauty of the main barn quickly captured the hearts of many local people, and from its completion in 1993 it has been in high demand for weddings and parties, and has been used extensively by local groups and societies for a range of events.